timonschenzel/nodue/README.md

 1. `npm run nodue` - This will boot Nodue (for production)
 2. `npm run nodue hot` - This will boot Nodue with hot reload feature
 3. `npm run nodue:dev` - This will boot Nodue with nodemon, nodemon will watch every change (excluded controller/view files) and will reboot Nodue automaticaly when changing something.
+And will start Laravel Mix.
-4. `npm run nodue:dev hot` - This will boot Nodue with nodemon and hot reload
+4. `npm run nodue-dev` - This will boot Nodue with nodemon, nodemon will watch every change (excluded controller/view files) and will reboot Nodue automaticaly when changing something.

 ## Workflow example
 For example: you want to create a welcome page.